metno/pyaro/docs/how-to-add-new-reader.rst

 Adding a new reader for read support to pyaerocom does not require to integrate any code in PyAerocom; all you need to do is:

-- Create a class that inherits from PyAerocom :py:class:`~pyaerocom-readers.TimeSeriesReader` or ProfileReader and implements the method ``open_dataset`` see :ref:`RST backend_entrypoint`
+- Create a class that inherits from PyAerocom :py:class:`~pyaerocom_readers.TimeSeriesReader` or ProfileReader and implements the method ``open_dataset`` see :ref:`RST backend_entrypoint`

 - Declare this class as an external plugin in your ``setup.py``, see :ref:`RST reader_registration`